JacquelynGarcia/RecipeAnalysis/README.md

 ---

 ## Correlation Analysis
 To better understand the relationships between the variables in our dataset, we generated a heatmap displaying the correlation coefficients.
-This analysis highlights which features have strong positive or negative relationships with the `average_rating` and other important variables, such as `calories` and `n_ingredients`.
-Identifying these correlations guided our feature selection for the predictive models.
+This heatmap allowed us to visualize features that had strong positive or negative relationships with the `average_rating` and other important variables, including `calories` and `n_ingredients`.
+Identifying these correlations helped guide our feature selection for the predictive models.

 ![Correlation Heatmap](images/heatmap.png)

 The heatmap reveals that `calories` and `total_fat` have a moderate positive correlation, while `average_rating` shows weak correlations with most features.
-This suggests that user ratings may not be strongly tied to individual nutritional attributes, requiring further exploration through predictive modeling.
+This suggests that user ratings may not be strongly tied to individual nutritional attributes.

 ---